rudidude86/gura-lang.github.io/documents/Image-Operation.md

 ### {{ page.chapter }}.4.3.
 Output Animation GIF File Combining Multiple Image Files

-The following example will output an animation GIF file that combines several images from PNG files together.

-    import(gif)
-    import(png)
-    gif.content().addimage(['cell1.png', 'cell2.png', 'cell3.png'], 10).write('anim1.gif')

-You can also create a GIF file that has a dynamically produced image.
+You can create a GIF file that has a dynamically produced image.
 The example below shows how to output an animation GIF file that contains images created by Cairo APIs.